 Succession Planning for the Small Business Owner

-The Counselor is a monthly newsletter of Hallock & Hallock dedicated to providing useful information on estate planning and business planning issues.
-This month's issue will discuss succession planning for the small businesses owner.
-If you are interested in learning more about the ideas and processes in this newsletter, please contact us for an initial consultation.
+The Counselor is a monthly newsletter of Hallock & Hallock dedicated to providing useful information on estate planning, business succession planning and charitable planning issues.
+In this month’s issue, we will look at succession planning for the small business owner.
+If you are interested in learning more about the ideas and processes discussed in this newsletter, please contact us for an initial consultation.

 The Six Steps to a Successful Succession Plan